ices-tools-dev/echoSMs/docs/datastore_anatomical.md

 ##### Geometric

 The geometric format uses the union of simple shapes (cylinders and spheroids to date) to create a specimen shape.
-A pitch, roll, yaw and translation can be applied to each shape component and the cylinder shape can be bent to a radius.
+A pitch, roll, yaw and translation can be applied to each shape component and the cylinder shape can be bent to a constant radius.
 The echoSMs [`mesh_from_geometric`](api_datastore.md#echosms.conversions.mesh_from_geometric) function can be used to convert the geometric shape into a triangulated surface mesh.